mCRL2org/mCRL2/doc/sphinx/user_manual/language_reference/data.rst

 This page describes all built-in data types with their associated functions and operators, and describes how custom data types can be defined.
+The syntax is intended to be a practical mix between standard mathematical notation and the syntax of specification languages and programming languages in general.

+The underlying theory of the mCRL2 data types is abstract data types.
+Abstract data types consist of:
+- sorts and operations on these sorts;
+- equations on terms made up from operations and variables, where the terms are of the same sort.

+In mCRL2, the data types are specified using a data specification.

-A data specification consists of a number of *sorts*, a number of *constructors* for each sort, a number of *mappings*, and a set of *equations*.
+A data specification consists of a number of *sorts*, declared using keyword ``sort``, a number of *constructors* for each sort, using the keyword ``cons``, a number of *mappings*, using keyword ``map``, and a set of *equations* using keyword ``eqn``.
 A data specification is an equational specification, in which sorts denote data types.
 The semantics of a sort is a non-empty set.
 The elements of the semantics of a sort are described by its constructors, whereas the mappings are functions